Counsellor and Coach Directory

 I have an interest in working with all forms of neurodiversity in adolescents and adults.

-About Shalu
+Shalu Patel

 I am an experienced, qualified counsellor and psychotherapist working in Wantage, Oxfordshire.
 I am a member of the British Association of Counsellors and Psychotherapists (BACP) and have worked for a number of years with both charitable organisations as well as private practice.
 I am an integrative psychotherapist, which means I use a range of modalities and techniques to help clients.
 I believe we are all individuals and work through problems differently.
 I tailor my therapy to work with the client and respect that individuality.
 I work with many neurodiverse clients who have struggled with making sense of a largely neurotypical world.
 My approach is to help clients understand and embrace their neurodiversity so that it can be positive aspect of their life experience.